Debt Service Ratios | How To Calculate GDS And TDS

 Table of contents

-Lenders that provide the best prime mortgage rates must use certain debt service ratios to stress-test borrowers’ ability to service their household and total debts.
-These ratios are Gross Debt Service (GDS) and Total Debt Service (TDS).
+when applying for a mortgage.
+Lenders that provide the best prime mortgage rates must use debt service ratios, which are gross debt service (GDS) and total debt service (TDS), to stress-test borrowers’ ability to service their household and total debts.

 Key Takeaways:

-• There are two debt service ratios – GDS and TDS.
+- There are two debt service ratios – GDS and TDS.

-• GDS – Gross Debt Service measures the borrowers’ capacity to manage household debts.
+- GDS – Gross Debt Service measures the borrowers’ capacity to manage household debts.

-• TDS – Total Debt Service measures the borrowers’ capacity to manage their household and other debts.
+- TDS – Total Debt Service measures the borrowers’ capacity to manage their household and other debts.

 What Is Debt Service Ratio?

 The debt service ratios, or mortgage lending ratios, measure the debt payments over the income on the same frequency.
-This ratio is expressed as a factor that allows the lender or underwriter to quantify the risk to service the debt based on a borrower’s income
+This ratio is expressed as a factor that allows the lender or underwriter to quantify the risk to service the debt based on a borrower’s income.

 Gross Debt Service (GDS) and Total Debt Service (TDS) are debt service ratios.
 As the names suggest, the GDS ratio calculates the household debt-carrying capacity against an applicant’s qualified income.
 The TDS ratio calculates the total debt-carrying capacity against a borrower’s income.
 On joint applications, ratios for qualifying applicants are combined debt payments and incomes for multiple borrowers.